 Music that doesn’t belong to any genre in particular tends to be ignored by most people, as we tend to flock to our tried-and-true favorite genres.
 The same happens with movies and games.

 With so much new content available to us each day, the most productive way for a developer to innovate nowadays is to mix genres.
+However, like with a nice cocktail, to mix it up properly requires real talent.
+These guys nailed it.

+Luckily it isn’t a game that gets old with age!
 I managed to pick it up recently since it was free-to-play during the weekend and being sold at a discount.

 I just tried it out and it really surprised me:

-Amplitude delivered Dungeon of the Endless back in 2014 – and it caused an issue for most gaming blogs.
+Amplitude delivered Dungeon of the Endlessback in 2014 – and it caused an issue for most gaming blogs.
 Why?
 Well… there was no easy way to categorize it!

 It is NOT a strategy game, not a survival game, not a tower-defense game, not an RPG, not a MOBA, not a dungeon-crawler!
+It is all of those things at the same time… and yet, very different.

 The point of the game is to exit an abandoned sci-fi ship with a team of heroes and a crystal (similar to Dungeon Keeper’s dungeon heart).

 Unfortunately, the ship’s architects decided that it would be fun to build elevators that only take you to the next floor… and build them in different rooms on each floor.
+The type of insanity that GlaDOS would be proud of.

 Unique.

 Dungeon of the Endless is a unique game, yet very familiar.
 It delivers a real-time-turn-based game pace.
+Does that sound confusing enough?

 The game presents a real-time game flow, but it grows and expands as you open up doors in an abandoned ship.
 So, in reality, it only advances when you unlock the next “turn” by opening up doors in real-time.